The Grateful Beasts: Synopsis

 Ferko crawled on and, in the heat of the day, rested under what he thought was a tree, but was a gallows.
 Two crows talked together, and one told the other that the lake below them would heal any injury, and the dew on the hillside would restore eyesight.
 As soon as evening came, he washed his face in the dew, and crawled down to the lake and was whole again.
 He took a flask of the water and went on.
-On the way, he met and healed an injured wolf, mouse, and queen bee.
+On the way, he met and healed an injured wolf, a mouse, and a queen bee.

 Ferko found a kingdom and sought service with the king.
-His two brothers worked for the same king and were afraid he would reveal their wickedness.
+His two brothers were already working for the same king and became fearful that he would reveal their wickedness.
 They accused him of being a wicked magician who had come to kidnap the king's daughter.
 The king summoned Ferko, told him the accusation, and said he would execute him unless he performed three tasks, in which case he would be exiled.
-His brothers suggested that he had to build a castle more beautiful than the king's.
+His brothers suggested that he should be asked to build a castle more beautiful than the king's.
 The princess was distressed by the cruelty of their act.
 Ferko despaired, but the bee came to him and heard his plight.
 The bees built such a castle, of flowers.

 Ferko commands the wolves to attack the court.
 Illustration for The Yellow Fairy Book (1894).

-For the next task, they suggested that the corn had been cut but not put in barns; let Ferko put all the corn in the kingdom into the barns during the night, not losing a stalk.
-The mice gathered the corn for him.
+For the next task, they suggested that the corn in the kingdom had been cut but not put in barns and Ferko should put it in the barns; The mice put the kingdom's entire corn harvest in the barns during the night, not losing a stalk.
 For the third task, the brothers suggested that he drive all the wolves in the kingdom to the hill they were on.
 At this, the princess burst into tears, and her father locked her in a tower.
-The wolf gathered all his fellows and came to the hill, where the wolves tore the king, the wicked brothers, and all his court to pieces.
+The wolf Freko had healed gathered all his fellows and came to the hill, where the wolves tore the king, the wicked brothers, and all his court to pieces.

 Ferko freed the princess and married her, and the wolves went peacefully back to the woods.